andreterceiro/dio-react-css/README.md

 In the next image teacher used "flex-direction: column" in CSS to have the boxed elements in the vertical axis.
 Without this modification, the box elements would be in the horizontal axis.

 ![flex-direction](images/flex-direction.png)

+If you wanna study more about fkexbox, please review [this class](https://web.dio.me/course/estilizando-paginas-com-css/learning/1bd2ecf0-2b5c-403a-aea2-a48d28ea272a?back=/track/formacao-react-developer&tab=undefined&moduleId=undefined).